rinkitadhana/Anecdot/README.md

 # Anecdot

-A modern blogging platform with user authentication, profile management, and theme customization.
+Developed a full-stack blogging platform with secure user authentication, profile management, and CRUD functionality for blog posts.
+Designed an intuitive, responsive UI with a modern aesthetic to enhance user engagement and streamline content creation.

 ## Tech Stack